-Abolish Those Crooked Horizons
+1. Abolish Those Crooked Horizons

 This one almost goes without saying, but since it’s the one rule of landscape photography that I abide by 100% of the time, I think it’s certainly worth a mention.
-When you’re taking a landscapes, keep those horizons straight–as straight as it appears to your eye when you’re standing there with your camera composing your frame.
+When you’re taking landscapes, keep those horizons straight–as straight as it appears to your eye when you’re standing there with your camera composing your frame.
 I know, I know…It’s crazy to think such a small detail can make that much of a difference, but it does.
 Really.

 Many digital cameras offer virtual horizon option, which helps you to get pinpoint accuracy, but there are other ways to get the horizon as straight as an arrow, too, such as comparing the straightness of the horizon to one of the horizontal lines in the grid of your viewfinder or attaching a small bubble level to your camera.

-Wide Angle Lenses Are Great, But…
+2. Wide Angle Lenses Are Great, But…

 …they shouldn’t be thought of as the only lens to use when shooting landscapes.
 So, mix it up every now and again.
 Feel free to pull out that long lens, it’s completely okay to zoom in on occasion!
-In many cases it will allow you to narrow in on an compelling subject or point of interest within your landscape that can elevate the photo to an entirely new level.
+In many cases, it will allow you to narrow in on a compelling subject or point of interest within your landscape that can elevate the photo to an entirely new level.

 → Related reading: Landscape Lenses: The Characteristics

 Which leads me to this next bit of advice…

-Don’t Just Look At The Big Picture
+3. Don’t Just Look At The Big Picture

 I’m going to venture and guess you’ve heard the phrase “more than meets the eye” at least once or twice in your lifetime.
 It can apply to an almost infinitesimal amount of agendas, including becoming a better photographer.
-It’s easy to look at a gorgeous sun set colorfully behind a a grand mountain range and conclude it would make a great photograph.
+It’s easy to look at a gorgeous sunset colorfully behind a grand mountain range and conclude it would make a great photograph.

 They may appear as a quaint fishing vessel quietly slicing through fog and water or the silhouette of an animal against the backdrop of a sunrise.
 There could be any number of things happening that could make a landscape photo stand out from others and all you have to do is look to for them.

-Wait For It
+4. Wait For It

-While we won’t always have the time to be able to get the shot we want–whether it be due to bad light that just doesn’t want to make a change for the better or due to the fact you’re already running late to an important meeting–that doesn’t mean we can’t take the best photo we can at the time, then go back at a later date and try it again.
+While we won’t always have the time to be able to get the shot we want–whether it be due to bad light that just doesn’t want to make a change for the better or due to the fact you’re already running late to an important meeting–that doesn’t mean we can’t make the best photo we can at the time, then go back at a later date and try it again.

 Patience is key.
 Take your time to study the scene and think about the best, most unique and eye catching way to photograph it.
 If a specific composition means a lot to you and you can’t get it just right the first time, don’t sweat it–get out there again and try again!